juju/docs/src/en/developer-layers.md

 # Why build from layers

-When creating a charm, you always have the option of doing it by hand writing.
-That is, you can create each hook, implement the side of the interface you need for each relation your charm requires or provides, manage the dependencies, such as [charm-helpers][https://pythonhosted.org/charmhelpers/], that your charm uses, et cetera.
+When creating a charm, you always have the option of doing it traditional way by creating each hook, implementing each side of the interface you need for each relation your charm requires or provides, manage the dependencies, such as [charm-helpers](https://pythonhosted.org/charmhelpers/), that your charm uses, et cetera.
 However, what you really want to do is focus on *your* charm.
-So, why not leverage the work of others and keep your charm code as minimal and tightly focused as possible?
+So, why not leverage the reusable work of others and keep your charm code as minimal and tightly focused as possible?

 Enter the concept of building charms from layers.
 Layers let you build on the work of other charmers, whether that work is in the form of other charms that